 Add Comfortable Furniture

-The key difference is that outdoor furniture features materials can withstand the elements, from rain to wind.
-When choosing furniture, make sure to try before you buy.
-If you can’t see yourself spending hours comfortably lounging in the chair or on an outdoor sofa, it’s best to pick something else.
+The key difference is that outdoor furniture features materials that can withstand the elements, from rain to wind.
+Make sure to try any furniture out before you buy it and compare different furnishings that you’re interested in (such as teak vs. acacia outdoor furniture) to ensure that you pick the best long term option.
+If you can’t see yourself spending hours comfortably lounging in a chair or on an outdoor sofa, it’s best to pick something else.

 Control the Temperature

-In the cooler months, a patio space heater can increase outdoor temperatures, so that your patio remains a comfortable place for relaxing, even as the evening air becomes chillier.
-You can also install a fire pit outdoors to help warm up yourself and your guests in colder weather.
+In the cooler months, a patio space heater can increase outdoor temperatures, so your patio remains a comfortable place to relax, even as the evening air becomes chillier.
+You can also install a fire pit outdoors to help warm yourself and your guests in colder weather.

 Coordinate with the Rest of Your Home